 Before Begin … A Couple of Words About This Guide

 As the title of this article says, this is a step-by-step guide.
-The reason why I went for such a structure is to provide completeness.
-Very often one comes across articles that describe in detail a particular phase of mobile application usability testing.
-While great (so great that I have cited several of these articles in this guide), it may become confusing for someone who is new in the area of mobile usability testing to be able to figure out what is needed, how it is done and how each step is linked.
+The reason why I went for such a structure is to provide you with completeness.
+You can often find articles that describe in detail a particular phase of mobile application usability testing.
+While these articles are great (so great that I have cited several of them in this guide), they’re often confusing for someone who is new in the area of mobile usability testing.
 This is where this article comes in.

 Key sections of this guide (TL;DR)